rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 In each case we were supposed to contact the pilot and divert to the nearest airport, administering CPR until the victim regained consciousness or until we landed.
 In this case it would be all but useless.

-“How long has—”
+"How long has—"

-“There’s _nothing to be done_,” Ernest hissed.
+"There's _nothing to be done_," Ernest hissed.

-“I know CPR.
+"I know CPR.
-I can—”
+I can—"

-“No one needs to panic,” he cut me off.
+"No one needs to panic," he cut me off.
-“It’s too late for that.”
+"It's too late for that."

-I couldn’t understand his attitude.
+I couldn't understand his attitude.

 The _ding!_ sounded and Simon made his address.
-I stood, my eyes still locked with Ernest’s.
+I stood, my eyes still locked with Ernest's.
 Terry was back in the galley and made the follow-up announcement.

-The words “I’ll have an ambulance waiting” were on the tip of my tongue, but I couldn’t force myself to say them.
+The words "I'll have an ambulance waiting" were on the tip of my tongue, but I couldn't force myself to say them.
-I could feel that I hadn’t done enough to break out of the loop.
+I could feel that I hadn't done enough to break out of the loop.
 I knew there would be no landing, only another explosion and restart.

-“Miss?
+"Miss?
-Miss?”
+Miss?"

-Jim’s words snapped me back to the present.
+Jim's words snapped me back to the present.
 I looked up to see him waiving one end of a seat belt at me.
 The call light over his head glowed a faint blue, though I had missed the sound it must have made.